In video classes teachers parse clues to student wellbeing

 “A parent yelling at a child is not abuse....This is a stressful time,” Rock said.
 “But if a teacher sees something that gives them the feeling that the child is in danger, at the very least they need to consult with the school counselor.”

-An elementary school teacher in Warwick County, Florida didn’t have time to sound a warning on the first day of school in August.
+A teacher at Warfield Elementary School in Martin County, Florida didn’t have time to sound a warning on the first day of school in August.
 Behind a 10-year-old girl attending class online, the teacher and other students heard a commotion unnerving enough that the teacher muted the girl’s audio.

 The teacher saw the girl cover her ears before the child’s video window went blank.
 Investigators would later explain that a bullet had struck the student’s computer when her mother was fatally shot in front of the girl, her three siblings and her two cousins.
 The mother’s ex-boyfriend was charged with murder.

-Note: This story was first published on October 22, 2020.
-It was updated on October 23, 2020 to remove extraneous words and to correct the name of a Florida county where a mother was fatally shot in front of her children.
-It was Martin County, not Warfield County.